-- Block of continuous time of at least two or more weeks.
-Length requirements are specific to the elective.
-See: Re-quired Electives by Length. - Attends regular didactic teaching session (a minimum of one per week). - Follows course of patients as clinicians in this field do with follow-up notes as appropriate to specialty. - Obtain history and perform physical examinations on assigned patients as appropriate to specialty. - Formulate diagnostic and therapeutic plan as appropriate to specialty. - Present patients to preceptor or attending physician. - · Make regular rounds as appropriate to specialty. - Perform procedures related to a specialty as appropriate. - · Review recent literature on diseases or problems encountered.
+- · Block of continuous time of at least four weeks. - Attends regular didactic teaching session (a minimum of one per week). - Follows course of patients as clinicians in this field do with follow-up notes as appropriate to specialty. - Obtain history and perform physical examinations on assigned patients as appropriate to specialty. - Formulate diagnostic and therapeutic plan as appropriate to specialty. - · Present patients to preceptor or attending physician. - · Make regular rounds as appropriate to specialty. - · Perform procedures related to a specialty as appropriate. - · Review recent literature on diseases or problems encountered.